DerekSelander/dsdump/docs/index.md

 * The `0x00000002` value is given by the `MH_EXECUTE`, meaning it's an executable (and not a library or something else).
 * Following the `filetype` in the struct is the `ncmds`, with 20 **load commands** (0x00000014 == 20)

+If you're new to this stuff, check out the `<mach/machine.h>` header to make sure I'm telling the truth.
 I'll let you figure the remaining struct members out yourself 👍

-You can view this in an alternative way by running `otool -h` to view the Mach-O header:
+You can view the `mach_header_64` in an alternative way by running `otool -h` to view the Mach-O header:

 ```bash
 lolgrep:~$ otool -h $(which grep)